epomatti/mssql-dotnet-bulk-update/README.md

 ```

 > ℹ️ Read ore about capacity options in the [purchasing models][1] documentation.

 > 💡 DTU model supports columnstore indexing starting from `S3` and above

-To load the data into the SQL database, first connect using Azure Data Studio or another client and run the [`schema.sql`](/schema.sql).
+## Create the schema

+The sample schema compatible with this code is available in the [`schema.sql`](/schema.sql) file.

+Use your fav IDE such as Azure Data Studio to create the objects.

+## Run the batch

-After creating the schema, enter and set up the data loading console app:
+After creating the schema, enter the console app directory to set it up.

 ```sh
 cd dataload